mneubrand/road-beers/_posts/2016-09-01-the-john-muir-trail-part1.markdown

 We reached Squaw Lake shortly before noon and had lunch there.
 The last 500 ft climb over Silver Pass (10740 ft) was pretty rough because the sun was at its highest and the trail was completely exposed.
 The views from the top were spectacular and another hiker took a photo of us there to commemorate our wedding anniversary.
-After a final series of steep switchbacks we finally reached our destination for and found a nice little camp spot across Mono Creek.
+After a final series of steep switchbacks we finally reached our destination for and found a nice little campsite across Mono Creek.
 However, our wedding anniversary dinner was a complete disaster.
 The pasta burned and the hot chocolate brownie mix didn't get creamy because we forgot to add oil.

 {% gallery day7 %}